Press Release – NGD Hybrid Cloud Whitepaper launch

 The full report is available to download free from NGD here.

-Located in the Cardiff Capital Region, NGD is a purpose-built carrier-neutral Tier 3 facility offering 750,000 sq feet (gross internal area) of highly secure and cost-effective space housing up to 22,000 racks.
+Located in the Cardiff Capital Region, NGD is a purpose-built carrier-neutral Tier 3 data centre facility offering 750,000 sq feet (gross internal area) of highly secure and cost-effective data centre space housing up to 22,000 racks.
 These can be arranged into self-contained and colocation data halls of various sizes all with independent services, resilient power and cooling systems.
 NGD Europe’s environmentally-friendly high level technology infrastructure has been designed to meet and exceed the ever increasing demand for more computing power.
 Among its many features are a high capacity 180 MVA power supply direct from the super grid and sourced from 100 per cent renewable energy; and a variety of on-site high-speed, low latency carrier interconnects.

 For further information: